A coupled guiding center-Boris particle pusher for magnetized plasmas in compact-object magnetospheres: Equations of motion and numerical methods for charged particles in electromagnetic fields

 When spacetime curvature is considered, a formal treatment of the gyrokinetic approximation leading to the GCA equations becomes much more complicated than the flat-spacetime case presented in Section \ref{sec:srgca} (see e.g.,\ \citealt{beklemishevtessarotto1999,beklemishevtessarotto2004,cremaschini2008}).
 Here, we present a substantially simplified version of the covariant GCA, constructed such that the resulting equations can be solved with an approach similar to that discussed for the \hyperref[eq:GRdxdt]{GREOM} system in Section \ref{sec:greom}.
 In this way we ensure that the two systems of equations can be employed together in a coupled numerical scheme.
 We consider the following equations of motion,

 where $R^i$ is the guiding center position, and

-In these equations, $u_i$ has been split into the usual parallel, drift, and gyration components, $u_i = \upar b_i + v_{E,i}\Gamma + u_{\perp g,i}$, where $b_i=B_i/B$ (with $B=\sqrt{B_i B^i}$) is the unit vector in the direction parallel to the magnetic field.
+In these equations, $u_i$ has been split into the usual parallel, drift, and gyration components under the same assumptions outlined in Section \ref{sec:srgca} (i.e.\ nearly perpendicular electric and magnetic fields), $u_i = \upar b_i + v_{E,i}\Gamma + u_{\perp g,i}$, where $b_i=B_i/B$ (with $B=\sqrt{B_i B^i}$) is the unit vector in the direction parallel to the magnetic field.
 Here, we again assume the $\vecD\times\vecB$ drift as the predominant cross-field motion, and neglect all other drift terms.
 We therefore take the drift velocity

-where $w_{E,i}=e_{ijk}D^j B^k/(D_l D^l + B_l B^l)$, for a drifting reference frame with associated Lorentz factor $\kappa=1/\sqrt{1-\gamma^{ij}v_{E,i}v_{E,j}}$.
+defining a drifting reference frame with associated Lorentz factor $\kappa=1/\sqrt{1-\gamma^{ij}v_{E,i}v_{E,j}}$.
 With these definitions, equation \eqref{eq:GRdRdt} describes the motion of the guiding center along the parallel and drift directions, and equation \eqref{eq:GRdupardt} describes the change in magnitude of the parallel 4-velocity component.
 The time-variation of the parallel 4-velocity is given by the projection of both the geodesic (apparent) force term $\geoG_{i}$ and the Lorentz force $\geoL_i$.
 In flat spacetime, the geodesic term vanishes and the SR limit of the \hyperref[eq:dRdt]{SRGCA} system is retrieved (see Section \ref{sec:srgca}).
 Finally, equation \eqref{eq:GRdmudt} expresses the conservation of the magnetic moment $\mu=m\gamma^{ij}u_{\perp g,i}u_{\perp g,j}/(2B\kappa)$.
 This directly provides $\uperpg \equiv \sqrt{\gamma^{ij}u_{\perp g,i}u_{\perp g,j}}$, analogously to the special-relativistic case.
 The Lorentz factor can be calculated from the GCA variables as

-We will refer to equations \eqref{eq:GRdRdt}--\eqref{eq:GRdmudt} as the "\hyperref[eq:GRdRdt]{GRGCA}" system from here on.
+We will refer to equations \eqref{eq:GRdRdt}--\eqref{eq:GRdmudt} as the "general-relativistic GCA" (\hyperref[eq:GRdRdt]{GRGCA}) system from here on.
 The choice of only including the $\vecD\times\vecB$ drift may not be applicable for scenarios where, for example, accurate calculation of particle energy losses to curvature radiation is important.
 However, if radiation losses are negligible, curvature drifts as well as other drift mechanisms will be of second-order importance compared to $\vecD\times\vecB$ drifts.
 Our tests show that our simplified approach already provides satisfactory results for particle motion in the upstream of current sheets in a BH magnetosphere (see Section \ref{sec:tests}).